 Yes!
 Consent can definitely be easy.
-Unfortunately, if everyone had a solid understanding of consent, the rates of sexual assault and rape would drop dramatically.
-Since 1 in 4 women and 1 in 6 men will experience sexual assault in their lifetime, clearly there are still misunderstandings about consent.
-This section will detail what consent looks like and hopefully answer all of your questions about consent!
+Since 1 in 4 women, 1 in 6 men, and 1 in 2 transgender people will experience sexual assault in their lifetime, clearly there are still misunderstandings about consent.
+This section will detail what consent looks like and hopefully answer many of your questions about consent!

 The State of Colorado defines consent as:

 2. Exercise of free will

 You must have all three components from the other person in order to obtain consent.
 Without consent, any sexual act is sexual assault.

 “But I get mixed messages all the time!”